 “Yes,” replied Damien.
 “Since the Ionians, the Greeks have been looking for the unifying principle of the universe or arché.
-The Ionians like Thales and Anaximenes posited things like water and air, respectively, saying that all of the cosmos was made out of these substances.
+Thales and Anaximenes, Ionian philosophers, posited water and air, respectively, as the primary substances that make up the cosmos.
 The problem was that they did not show how these unifying substances related to the multiplicity of objects from which they arose.
 The tended to dilute the One at the expense of the Many.

 “In Southern Italy, the Eleatics like Parmenides posited Being as the universal principle.
 But in Parmenides’ view, Being is so preeminent that the Many disappeared and became an illusion.
 This is really the fundamental problem of the One and the Many.16

 “Plato posited universals called Forms which were ideal and perfect, and he called this solution the Theory of Forms.
 All similar objects on earth are imperfect representations of the particular Form from which they get their identity.
 Does that make sense?”

 “Uh…really no. I am more confused on the matter.
 Can you give me an example?” replied Xenon.

 “Of course!”
 Damien chuckled.
 “The example we all use is that of the chair.
 There are many chairs on earth, but they are all imperfect.
 What binds them all together is the Form of chair that exists in the realm of Forms somewhere in the spiritual dimension of the cosmos.”

 “I think that I understand.
 The question is what does all of this have to do with Plato in Egypt?”

 “This is where it gets interesting,” replied Damien as he lowered his voice to almost a whisper.
 He realized at this point, as he saw all of his guests leaning in slightly, that he had a captive audience.